escapist21/jekyll-personal-website/_posts/2020-04-18-plotting-google-sheets-data-in-python-with-folium.md

 Now return to the map view and refresh the page.
 You will find that a marker for the new location has been added to the map.

 !['web_map_after_refresh'](/assets/images/web_map_nepal.png)

-This codethrough focussed only on creating the map using data from Google Sheets, and lacks commonly found functionalities in other web maps.
-We will focus on that in another tutorial.
-Till then, Happy coding!